polterguy/lizzie/README.md

 and Functions.
 This allows you to write stuff such as for instance.

 ```
-if phone is from Countries.Australia transfer_to(phone) Departments.Sales.English
+if phone is from Countries.Australia
+  if DateTime.Now.Time is more_than '16:00' or DateTime.Now.Time is less_than '08:00'
+    transfer_to(phone) AnsweringMachine.Sales.English
+  else
+    transfer_to(phone) Departments.Sales.English
 ```

 ## poetic.lambda